Shown246/Terra-Potter/README.md

 # Terra Potter
 [Click here](https://ph-assignment10-36885.web.app/) to view the website.
-## Description
-This website sells arts & crafts products.
-Here user can view and add items as well.
-User can also view the details of the product by clicking on the product.
-User can also view all the products all the users added.

 ## Top 5 best things about the Website:
 1. Visually appealing and User-friendly interface that makes it easy to find information.